open-mmlab/mmyolo/docs/en/algorithm_descriptions/model_design.md

 ### BaseYOLONeck

-We reproduce the YOLO series Neck component by the similar method of the BaseBackbone, we can mainly divide them into Reduce layer, UpSample layer,TopDown layer,DownSample layer，BottomUP layer and output convolution layer, every layer can self-custom its inside construction by inheritance and rewrite `build_xx` method.
+We reproduce the YOLO series Neck component by the similar method of the BaseBackbone, we can mainly divide them into Reduce layer, UpSample layer, TopDown layer, DownSample layer, BottomUP layer and output convolution layer, every layer can self-custom its inside construction by inheritance and rewrite `build_xx` method.

 ### BaseDenseHead